- Movie Reviews

-Not recommended under 10, PG to 15 (Disturbing scenes and themes)
+Not suitable under 10; parental guidance to 15 (disturbing scenes and themes)

 This topic contains:

 |Children under 10||Not suitable due to disturbing images and themes and the complexity of the topics discussed.|

 |Children aged 10–15||Parental guidance recommended due to disturbing themes.|

 |Children aged 16 and over||Ok for this age group.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

 |Name of movie:||11th Hour, The|

 This review of the movie contains the following information:

 Narrated by Leonardo DiCaprio, The 11th Hour is a persuasive and informative documentary that discusses the damaging impact of humankind on the planet.
 The film presents the views of over fifty of the world’s leading scientists and environmental activists including David Suzuki, Stephen Hawking and Wangari Maathai.
 The opening stages of the film depict weather related disasters and the devastation they wreak upon human populations and the environment.